Lordmau5/SanAndreasAP/README.md

 ### Install

-1. Download the `.zip` from the latest [release](https://github.com/awakenbad/SanAndreasAP/releases).
+1. Download the `SanAndreasAP-vX.X.X.zip` from the latest [release](https://github.com/awakenbad/SanAndreasAP/releases).
 2. Install `gta_sa.apworld` by double-clicking it (a popup should appear confirming the install), then restart the Archipelago Launcher.